echo2echo/Perl-Web-Images/README.md

     $ sudo apt install imagemagick

-or build from source... see  https://imagemagick.org for instructions
+You can also build from source... see  https://imagemagick.org for instructions

 [A helpful page to install imagemagick with instructions to add png support found here](https://linuxconfig.org/how-to-install-imagemagick-7-on-ubuntu-18-04-linux)